sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1100 - match.md

 Any match
 ---

-Matches any of an array of of match objects.
+Matches any of an array of Simple or Regex match objects.

 **Parameters**